Virtual prayers: Rice students celebrate religious holidays under lockdown

 “Celebrating Passover is something I've done every year of my life, and since the whole world has been thrown out of whack over the past few weeks, it was nice to have that routine again,” Schrager said.
 “It was kind of a sense of return to normalcy.”

-Scarlett Spindler, a Will Rice College freshman, usually holds one Seder at home with her family and goes out to someone else’s house or to the synagogue the next night.
+Spindler, a Will Rice College freshman, usually holds one Seder at home with her family and goes out to someone else’s house or to the synagogue the next night.
 This year, she joined her uncle’s Seder over Skype on the second night.
+(Editor’s Note: Spindler has been granted partial anonymity, and her first name has been omitted from this story, due to safety concerns with sharing her religious identity.)

 “I think we were definitely a lot more lazy, not gonna lie, just because we’re in quarantine this whole time and you just don't feel like doing anything anymore,” Spindler said.
 “We used plastic cups, plastic plates and stuff.
 We usually care and use glass and ceramic, and this time I was like, ‘Ma, can we just use plastic please?’
 So we did.”